-What was the experience of seeing the mould casting process like?
+What was the experience of seeing the mold casting process like?

-The mould casting was really incredible.
+The mold casting was really incredible.
 It was so precise and detailed.
 I've never seen anything like it.

 How does it feel to see the collection and the models presented this way to the streets of New York?